What happens if you lie on your life insurance application

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Simply mis-remembering a date, guessing at your weight, or forgetting a diagnosis doesn’t mean automatic insurance fraud.
+Lying on your life insurance application on purpose is considered fraud — also known as “material misrepresentation.”
+Simply mis-remembering a date, guessing at your weight, or forgetting a diagnosis doesn’t mean you’re committing insurance fraud.

-→ Read more about what constitutes insurance fraud
+Read more about what constitutes insurance fraud

-Why do lies on life insurance applications get caught?
+How do lies on life insurance applications get caught?

-What happens if your lie is caught during the application process
+What happens if your lie is caught during the application process?

 It’s also possible, depending on the severity of the lie, that the insurance company will grant you a policy at a higher rate.